DerekMaffett/countries/README.md

 # Known Issues

-1. I would prefer to use the [CSS Modules][CSS Modules] pattern in its entirety but I was having trouble getting the css loader for webpack to work as suggested in its documentation.
-This may be a current problem in its version, but I decided to leave it alone for this project and instead explicitly scope each css class to the React components that use them instead.
+1. There is currently a problem with React-Virtualized rendering incorrectly on Firefox, but Chrome and Safari don't have the same issue.
+In a real production app I would either use a different approach or wait to deploy until the problem was figured out, but since this is a test app I've decided to leave this as it is.
+I would advise using Chrome or Safari to view this app currently.
 2. There is a very slight problem with the border alignment between the search box and the rest of the countries list.
 This is partially related to React-Virtualized.
 I would fix it in a production app, but as